aquova/kirby-color/README.md

 ## -- Usage --

 To use, simply change the color pickers to the desired values, noting the changed in the live viewer.
-When pleased with your selection, upload a ROM (not supplied), click "Save Color" to overwrite, and then finally "Download".
+When pleased with your selection, upload a ROM (not supplied), then click "Download".

 ## -- Future Features --